 It's also a game I haven't been able to get out of my mind for over a month.

 Developing a chronic illness in 2018 fundamentally changed how I play games, which also changed which games I can play.
 This past spring I've started to take what I learned as a player to modify my design approach so I am creating games people like me can actually play.

 This is not, to be clear, "how to design games while coping with a chronic illness," but more about how I have changed my own views on "good" game design as a result.

-A little over a week ago I wrote a post about decolonizing games which generated some questions on Twitter about how this applies to video games and the role of design methdologies (e.g. using gameplay loops as a design tool) relate to decolonization.
+A little over a week ago I wrote a post about making anti-colonial games which generated some questions on Twitter about how this applies to video games and the role of design methdologies (e.g. using gameplay loops as a design tool).

 Question 1: Can these [cultural] explorations happen in video games given the binary nature of computers?

 My first reponse is on Twitter, but today I want to expand on the topic some more.

 All game design—tabletop, video games, road trip time-wasters—happens within a cultural context.
 Or more accurately, within multiple contexts (context of the designer, context of the genre, the market, the individual players, etc.) but I want to focus for now on the context of the designer.

 Before we dig deep into the discussion, I want to introduce some tools for examining culture.
 Culture, especially if you belong to the dominant culture of your area, can be like the water surrounding a fish: it is easy not to actively notice its existence or implications.
 In fact, as anthropologist Ralph Linton once famously said, "Water would be the last thing a fish would notice."